Air Leakage Test

 Take the First Step & Call Today

-Service Legends Heating & Cooling can help you achieve a healthier home, save you money, and provide better comfort.
-Give us a call today at 515-523-3626 to schedule an air leakage test for your home.
+Service Legends can help you achieve a healthier home, save you money, and provide better comfort.
+Give us a call today at 515-657-6634 to schedule an air leakage test for your home.

-During a blower door test, a technician will install a calibrated fan on one of your doors or windows.
+During a blower door test, a technician will install a calibrated fan on one of your doors or windows to test the indoor environment like to determine your air change rate.
 When the fan is switched on, it creates a pressure difference between the inside and outside of your home.
 Usually, the fan sucks air out of the home, creating negative pressure inside the home.
-That means that the air outside is going to come in, and it will come in through unsealed cracks, windows, and other openings.
+That means that the air outside is going to come in, and it will come in through unsealed cracks, windows, and other openings giving us an idea of how many air changes per hour.
+The higher the number of air changes per hour, the more problems you’re having with air leaking from your home.

 How Is Air Leakage Measured?